Molecular Oncology Protocol FAQ

 Many online sources state that Laetrile Is toxic.
 How can you state otherwise?

-Laetrile is amygdalin synthesized on a laboratory, there is a controversy around the ineffectiveness of Laetrile and its health risks, however it has been stated since 1962 that when is taken in a manner other than orally, is non-toxic.
+Laetrile is amygdalin synthesized on a laboratory, there is a controversy around the ineffectiveness of Laetrile and its Health risks; however it has been stated since 1962 that when it is taken in a manner other than orally, is non-toxic.

 How does Laetrile work as a cancer treatment?